 10 ways to maximise small spaces

-Decorating any room comes with its challenges, but when you’re dealing with a small space often you need to be very clever to get the most out of the room you have.
+Decorating any room comes with its challenges, but when you’re dealing with a particularly small space, you may need to be clever to get the most out of the room you have.

-But it can be done.
-Small spaces can be some of the most impactful and eye-catching when done well.
+However, rest assured it can be done.
+In fact, small spaces can be some of the most impactful and eye-catching.
 Here are ten tips for maximising small spaces and making your home stylish, as well as functional.

 A clever use of mirrors in a small space will instantly make it appear bigger, opening it up and making the best use of light.

-Opting for these colours will work alongside what light you have and will again fool the eye into thinking there’s more space than there actually is.
+Neutral colours work well alongside natural light and will fool the eye into thinking there’s more space than there actually is.

-Keep the main colour scheme soothing and even then throw in some subtle textures and patterns for a bit of life.
+Keep the main colour scheme simple and throw in some subtle textures and patterns to add a bit of variety.

-If you’re working with a small kitchen space, for example, opt for a retro fridge freezer rather than an imposing modern one and its associated footprint.
+If you’re working with a small kitchen space, opt for a retro fridge freezer rather than an imposing modern one – older styles tend to be smaller.

-Another fantastic retro solution for your dining table is benched seating, these seats fit right under your table and mean that you can push your table flush against a wall between uses.
+Benched seating is a great option for your dining table – these classic seats fit right under your table and mean that you can push your table flush against a wall between uses.

 4. Light up your walls

-Similarly, in lieu of additional or narrow cabinets, butcher’s blocks are a traditional and popular way of tastefully storing spices, cooking equipment and cans of food – you can find that many of these are wheeled too, meaning that your kitchen can be more dynamic and flexible.
+Butcher’s blocks are another traditional and popular way of storing spices, cooking equipment and cans of food.
+Many of these are wheeled, making your kitchen more dynamic and flexible.

 6. Think less is more